The Eureka Prize for Outstanding Science in Safeguarding Australia is sponsored by Defence Science and Technology (DST).

 a.
 How can this work lead to a practical improvement in capability for defence or national security?

 b.
-What wider benefits can be expected as a result of this work on defence or national security (e.g. increased efficiency, improved operational performance, reduced costs, etc.)?
+What wider benefits can be expected as a result of this work on defence or national security (e.g. increased efficiency, improved operational performance, reduced costs)?

 c.
 Does the work lend itself to applications beyond defence and national security?

-The prize is open to individuals, teams and organisations.
+The prize is open to individuals, teams of up to six (6) people, and organisations.

 Activity entered for this prize must have been undertaken no more than five (5) years prior to the closing date of entries.